Associative array: Example

 Suppose that the set of loans made by a library is represented in a data structure.
-Each book in a library may be checked out only by a single library patron at a time.
+Each book in a library may be checked out by one patron at a time.
 However, a single patron may be able to check out multiple books.
 Therefore, the information about which books are checked out to which patrons may be represented by an associative array, in which the books are the keys and the patrons are the values.
 Using notation from Python or JSON, the data structure would be: